Skip to content

 Short answers, pulled from the story.

-How many soldiers died in the Battle of Kiev 1941?
+How many Soviet soldiers were captured or killed in the Battle of Kiev in 1941?